 Potential topics to explore here include passions, values, hobbies, and extracurricular activities.
-However, be careful not to copy your Kellogg essay when discussing values if you are applying to both schools.

 While there is no stated maximum for the Chicago Booth essay questions, we advise our clients to be focused and succinct.
 This is not the time to write a 1,000-word essay, so choose your words carefully.

-Optional Essay: Is there any unclear information in your application that needs further explanation?
+Is there any unclear information in your application that needs further explanation?
 If so, please use this section to clarify.
 (300 words maximum)

 The Chicago Booth application also includes an optional essay question.
 For tips on handling this third (optional) Booth MBA essay, visit Personal MBA Coach’s blog on optional essays.